raoreema710/raoreema710/README.md

 **Fun facts**:female_detective:

 * :recycle: Sustainability Enthusiast who wants to use AI and Data Science for Sustainable Development.
-* :woman_student: Currently pursuing Master's Degree in Business Analytics from the **University of Texas at Dallas** to improve my skills as a Data Scientist.
+* :woman_student: Currently pursuing Master's Degree in Business Analytics from the **University of Texas at Dallas** to improve skills as a Data Scientist.
 * 📈 Interested in **`Statistics`**, **`Machine Learning`** and **`A/B Testing`** to solve interesting business problems.
 * :books: Avid reader who can spend hours reading about space :space_invader: :milky_way: